 The best part about LinkedIn is that you have 100% control over what goes on your business profile, from dental practice USPs to what type of recommendations are left on your page.

 As a dentist, your main focus should be to set up your Google My Business page.
-Don’t worry too much about a personal Google+ profile since Google has shut the service down.
+Don’t worry about a personal Google+ profile since Google has shut the service down.

 Google My Business gets you in front of your customers.
 Your business listing will appear on Google Maps and it boosts your SEO for search on Google.

 Many people want to learn about dental treatments by watching videos, and YouTube videos help your dental website SEO.

 YouTube also helps you build a following and expand your online marketing reach.
 You can do how-to videos for any type of dental-related topic, even something really basic like brushing or flossing.

 You can also create videos to answer the most popular questions and concerns from patients.
 You can even ask patients to send you video testimonials, where they talk about a procedure they had done at your practice or why they like you as a dentist.